 The item must be possessed at the time of the burglary, not merely outside the building or in a getaway vehicle: R v Klass 1 Cr App R 453.

 Whether the defendant has the weapon with him depends on factors such as the distance between the defendant and the weapon, its accessibility to him and the purpose of his acts: R v Henderson EWCA Crim 965.

 There is no need to prove the defendant intended to use any offensive weapon brought with him in the course of the burglary: R v Stones 1 WLR 156.

 The aggravated offence does not apply if the defendant embarks on the burglary without a weapon but arms himself with something nearby on encountering the victim: Ohlson v Hylton All ER 490.
-If he arms himself in the building before encountering the victim, this can constitute aggravated burglary: R v O’Leary (1986) 82 Cr App R 341.
+If he arms himself in the building before encountering the victim, this can constitute aggravated burglary provided he was armed when he stole something: R v O’Leary (1986) 82 Cr App R 341.

 Section 21: Blackmail

 The actus reus of blackmail is making an unwarranted demand with menaces: Theft Act 1968, s 21(1).

 The mens rea of blackmail is intending to make the demand with a view to making a gain for himself or a third party or causing a loss to another: Theft Act 1968, s 21(1).

 Demands can be explicit or implicit, direct or indirect.
 A demand is unwarranted unless the defendant believes that he has reasonable grounds for making the demand and believes the use of the menaces is a proper way of reinforcing the demand: s 21(1).
 This is a subjective test.
 This means there is no need for the demand or use of menaces to be objectively reasonable: R v Harvey (1981) 72 Cr App R 139.